 There is a total discontinuity in the concept of God before and after the entry of St, Thomas.

-As one goes in deeper in to annals of religious history then we become aware of the fact that, the Vedic gods were personifications of Nature and their worship essentially sacrifices to these Natural Forces to appease them.
-All of a sudden by first century, we encounter Vedantas.
+As one goes in deeper into annals of religious history then we become aware of the fact that, the Vedic gods were personifications of Nature and their worship essentially sacrifices to these Natural Forces to appease them.
+All of a sudden by the first century, we encounter Vedantas.
 Vedanta literally means “End of the Vedas,” though it is today interpreted as "the essence of Vedas."

 New Gods like Maheshwar and Vishnu appeared.
 The concept of Maheshwar.
 Vishnu means Sky or Heavens.
 Vishnu simply means God of the Heaven lies or one who pervades everything.
 Then we have the concept of incarnation – God